 - the Act of 28 November 2000 on Cybercrime;

-- the Act of 13 June 2005 on Electronic Communications (the Electronic Communications Act);
+- the Act of 13 June 2005 on Electronic Communications (Electronic Communications Act);

-- the Act of 3 December 2017 on the establishment of the Data Protection Authority;
+- the Act of 3 December 2017 on the establishment of the Data Protection Authority (DPA);

 - the General Data Protection Regulation 2016/679 (GDPR), which is the EU regulation on data protection and privacy;

-- the Act of 30 July 2018 on the Protection of Natural Persons with regard to the Processing of Personal Data (the Data Protection Act) (which replaced the former Belgian Data Protection Act of 8 December 1992 with effect as of 5 September 2018).
-It concerns the further implementation of the GDPR and Directive 2016/680 regarding the processing of data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences; and
+- the Act of 30 July 2018 on the Protection of Natural Persons with regard to the Processing of Personal Data (Data Protection Act) (which replaced the former Belgian Data Protection Act of 8 December 1992 with effect as of 5 September 2018).
+It concerns the further implementation of the GDPR and Directive 2016/680 regarding the processing of data by competent authorities for the purposes of the prevention, investigation, detection and prosecution of criminal offences; and

-This contribution will set out the most important Belgian laws relating to privacy and data protection.
-It will look into the Belgian implementation of the GDPR and its first results, including some of the most important fines that were delivered by the Belgian DPA as of May 2019 (when it became fully operational).
+This contribution sets out the most important Belgian laws relating to privacy and data protection.
+It looks into the Belgian implementation of the GDPR and its results, including some of the most important fines delivered by the DPA as of May 2019 (when it became fully operational) until August 2021.